 - Sunday school is conducted on Sunday mornings for our beginners class (grades K-2), primary class (grades 3-5) and religious instruction class (grades 6-7).
 The classes have creative, age-appropriate Bible and Christian-living lessons, hands-on activities and music.
 An online "at-home" pre-lesson is provided for parents and children to share.

-- Our flagship congregation offers a children's small group devotional three Wednesday evenings a month.
+- Our Denver Metro congregation offers a children's small group devotional three Wednesday evenings a month.
 In this unique experience, children are able to enjoy discussing their growing faith in an interactive format just for them!